 New Discovery

-Early patient data suggests that FlowOx™ may be able to alleviate Multiple Sclerosis (MS) symptoms
+Early patient data suggests that FlowOx™ may have a role in Multiple Sclerosis (MS) symptoms management

-A case series report on 7 patients conducted by Gabriela Fortes (MD), Neurologist, suggests that FlowOx™ has a surprising and profound effect in alleviating MS related spasticity and pain.
+A case series report on seven patients conducted by Gabriela Fortes (MD), Neurologist, suggests that FlowOx™ may have a surprising and profound role in managing MS related spasticity and pain.

-An exploratory clinical trial is currently being carried out by Neuro-SysMed, Norway’s leading center of excellence in Neurological research, to confirm the case series findings.
+An exploratory pilot investigation is currently being carried out by Neuro-SysMed, Norway’s leading center of excellence in Neurological research, to confirm the case series findings.

-FlowOx™ can be a new low-risk method to treat muscle cramping and spasticity
+FlowOx™ may have a role in treating muscle cramping and spasticity

 Patient 0: It all started with “Laura”